hyperledger/cello/docs/db.md

 * name (str): human-readable name
 * user_id (str): Which user occupies this chain, empty for no occupation
 * host_id (str): Where the chain exists
-* daemon_url (str): Through which url to access the Docker/Swarm Daemon
+* worker_api (str): Through which url to access the Docker/Swarm Daemon
 * consensus_plugin (str): Consensus plugin name
 * consensus_mode (str): Consensus plugin mode name
 * create_ts (datetime): When to create the chain